corviato1/bellatokaappV3/README.md

 ## TO DO:
-* /home seach button needs to also have a "click to scan your product".
+* /home search button needs to also have a "click to scan your product".
 That button will open camera so user can scan qr code.
 * Functional password for admin page
 * Update "PENDING" Our Pillars on /about
 * Update "More Info" Our Pillars on /about